hwlee0103/vanillajs-momentum2021/README.md

 8. Return
    : to get actual data instead of print it on console (console.log) ; console.log - show result on console

+9. Conditionals
+   : if-else
+   ; check if a condition is true or false

+10. paresInt()
+    : change str to number
+    ; input string is not a number, "NaN"